imazen/imageflow-web/_pages/kickstarter.md

 Estimated delivery:
 Nov 2017

-#### $1,800 or more

-> OEM Redistribution license PLUS enterprise-wide, unlimited domain license.
-> 2 year license duration.
->
-> SaaS usage not included.
->
-> Includes 4 hours of consultation.

-Estimated delivery:
-Aug 2017

 #### $2,900 or more
-*limited supply available
+*limited supply available!

 > Imageflow Silver Support Contract - 6mo
 >
 > We'll provide you with 10 hours of consultation and integration assistance.
 Unlimited business-hours support.
 1 emergency support incident.
 >
-> Support contract duration shall begin before November 2017 (timed per customer request) and shall not exceed six months.
-This also includes a 1 year OEM, SaaS, and enterprise-wide license.
+> Support contract duration shall begin November 1st, 2016 (or up to 6 months later by customer request), and shall not exceed six months in duration without renewal.
+This also includes 1-year OEM, SaaS, and enterprise-wide licenses.

 Estimated delivery:
 Nov 2017